tbs-fpv/tbs-crsf-spec/crsf.md

 ## 0x2D Parameter Value (Write)

 This command is for override a parameter.
-The destination node will answer with a Parameter value frame sent to the origin node address for verification.
+The destination node will answer with a [0x2B Parameter Settings (Entry)](#0x2b-parameter-settings-entry) frame sent to the origin node address for verification.

 ```cpp
     uint8_t Parameter_number;